JakubBorkowski/Airplanes/README.md

 The algorithm first creates a table with:
 - Name of each airport,
 - The shortest distance that is currently known from initial airport to this airport,
-- Name of airport, from which we got to this airport in the currently known shortest distance.
+- Name of airport, from which we got to this airport in the currently known the shortest distance.

 Initial values for every airport in the table, except initial airport:
 - Name of an airport,